tinashe-gwatiringa/tinashe-gwatiringa.github.io/index.md

 <img class="profile-picture" src="profile.jpg">

 Salut, welcome to my website!
 I'm Tinashe Gwatiringa, a master's student in Cape Town.
-Here I tell you all about myself, from my passion of control theory to how I've had the Mario theme stuck in my head for a year!
+Here I tell you all about myself, from my passion for control theory to how I've had the Mario theme stuck in my head for a year!
 For more info on some projects I'm currently working on, check out my  [GitHub](http://github.com/tinashe-gwatiringa) page.

 ## Formal Education